 ARTH 6281.
 Practicum in Art Therapy.
 1-2 Credits.

-A total of 900 hours of clinical fieldwork in a professional setting.
 Supervised clinical experience with clients or patients in psychiatric, rehabilitation, and education settings with children, adolescents, and adults.
 On-site individual supervision by clinical instructors; on-campus group supervision by faculty.
 A total of six semesters of practicum are required while completing 900 internship hours, 400 of which must be direct client contact.
 Restricted to graduate students in the art therapy program.

 ARTH 6292.
 Special Projects in Art Therapy.
 1-12 Credits.